simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-14-light-led.md

 # Imports go at the top
 from microbit import *

+# Set the LED pin
 led_pin = pin1
+# Set the light sensor pin
 sensor_pin = pin2

 # Code in a 'while True:' loop repeats forever